Browse Admin Console

 Revoke access

-- Click Revoke Access under their name.
+- Click Revoke Access.

 Transfer the Super Admin role